-For years, groups have been sounding the alarm on the huge risk that tailings ponds and their expansion pose to the environment and communities.
+For years, communities, scientists, and environmental groups have been sounding the alarm on the huge risk that tailings ponds and their expansion pose to the environment and communities.

 Curious to know what type of equipment is used for a tailings spill?
 Pictured above is a photo sent in from a community member of the Kearl clean up.